PacWave-Cloud/ingest-pacwave/pipelines/spotter_raw_old/README.md

-# PacWave Spotter Wave Buoy Raw Ingestion Pipeline
+# Spotter V2 Ingestion Pipeline

 This pipeline is set up to ingest a zip folder containing all of the files directly from a Sofar Spotter's SD card.
 It reads the buoy motion, GPS position, metocean variables, and battery/charge parameters.
+It is backwards compatible with most versions of Spotter buoys.
 It works better if one clears the SD card before starting a new deployment; otherwise delete the old files before running this pipeline.